ISTE-VIT/The-CP-Companion/README.md

 <h2> 3.
 GREEDY APPROACH </h2>

-> Among all the algorithmic approaches, the simplest and straightforward approach is the Greedy method.
+> Among all the approaches, the simplest and straightforward approach is the Greedy method.
 In this approach, the decision is taken on the basis of current available information without worrying about the effect of the current decision in future.

 <h2> 4.
 DYNAMIC PROGRAMMING  </h2>